-Because a wedding is a service of worship, it is inappropriate for photos to be taken, either by guests of professional photographers or videographers, during the wedding ceremony, with the exception of non-flash photography or videography from the narthex (rear entry way) or balcony.
-Photos may be taken in the narthex at any time and in all locations following or prior of the wedding ceremony.
+Because a wedding is a service of worship, it is inappropriate for photos to be taken, either by guests or professional photographers or videographers, during the wedding ceremony, with the exception of non-flash photography or videography from the narthex (rear entryway) or balcony.
+Photos may be taken in the narthex at any time and in all locations following or prior to the wedding ceremony.
 Photographers and videographers are not permitted to come down the aisle during the wedding processional or wedding ceremony.

 Fees and Honoraria

 Officiating Minister (Pastor’s Honorarium): $500